-- 8. When I purchased my private property and the building for my business in Petone I got a LIM report/title search to ensure none of these scenarios would occur which influence's my descion on purchasing these property's.
-I have been a lower Hutt resident my whole life and I also have a connection with the land I live, work and recreationally enjoy.
-For someone else to have an influence/ entitlement over my private land I find distressing and frankly wrong. - 9.
-I am appalled by the Council's total lack of consultation with landowners before these changes took effect.
+- 8. I am appalled by the Council's total lack of consultation with landowners before these changes took effect.
 I understand that the sites were not included in the draft plan that the Council released for consultation in late 2023.
-It seems that Council consulted with mana whenua before including the sites in the Proposed Plan, but didn't bother to consult with landowners. - 10.
+It seems that Council consulted with mana whenua before including the sites in the Proposed Plan, but didn't bother to consult with landowners. - 9.
 The first I heard that my property was within a site of significance to Maori was when I received a letter in the post earlier this year.
-The letter told me that there were restrictions on my property that took effect immediately, but didn't tell me why this had occurred, or give me any details as to what Maori values were protected by restricting my right to develop my land. - 11.
+The letter told me that there were restrictions on my property that took effect immediately, but didn't tell me why this had occurred, or give me any details as to what Maori values were protected by restricting my right to develop my land. - 10.
 This lack of consultation and advance notice is outrageous.
 I've been told that a section of the RMA says that the Proposed Plan is in immediate effect even though it hasn't been voted on by the Council.
 If the Council is going to impose rules on local landowners, it should have the common decency to give them some advance notice and an opportunity to give their views on the changes.
 These ambush tactics have shaken my trust in the Council and its elected members.